23XI Racing: Car No. 23 history

-Wallace finished second in his Duel and finished 17th at the 2021 Daytona 500 after being involved in a last-lap crash.
+Wallace finished second in his Duel and finished seventeenth at the 2021 Daytona 500 after being involved in a last-lap crash.
 At the Daytona road course he had troubles all day and finished 26th.
 Wallace struggled out the gate until Phoenix, which was his first strong run of the season.
-Wallace was running top 15 for most of the day before working his way into the top 10.
+Wallace was running top-fifteen for most of the day before working his way into the top-ten.
 Following a caution and most of the field pitting, while Wallace stayed out, he restarted first.
 This move did not work out well for Wallace.
 Due to him being on old tires and the rest of the field being on new tires, Wallace was quickly cycled out of the first position, dropped back, and wound up making contact with Cole Custer.
 He ended up finishing 16th.
 At the 2021 GEICO 500 at Talladega, Wallace had a strong car the entire day.
-Wallace was running top 10 for a good portion of the day and ended up winning stage 2.
+Wallace was running top-ten for a good portion of the day and ended up winning stage 2.
 This was Wallace's first career stage win.
-After an overtime restart, Wallace was cycled to the back of the pack and wound up finishing 19th.
-At Dover, Wallace finished 11th.
-At Pocono, Wallace finished the first race in 14th, but finished the second race fifth, scoring the team's best finish and their first top-five.
-He finished third at the 2021 Coke Zero Sugar 400 at Daytona, but he was officially scored with a second-place finish after Chris Buescher was disqualified post-inspection.
+After an overtime restart, Wallace was cycled to the back of the pack and wound up finishing nineteenth.
+At Dover, Wallace finished eleventh.
+At Pocono, Wallace finished the first race in fourteenth, but finished the second race fifth, scoring the team's best finish and their first top-five.
+He finished third at the 2021 Coke Zero Sugar 400 at Daytona, but he was officially scored with a second place finish after Chris Buescher was disqualified post-inspection.
 On September 16, Bootie Barker was named crew chief for the remainder of the season after Wheeler was promoted to Director of Competition.
 Wallace scored his first career win at the rain-shortened 2021 YellaWood 500 at Talladega, becoming only the second Black driver after Wendell Scott to win a Cup race.
 Wallace finished the season 21st in points.

 Wallace began the 2022 season by finishing in second place at the 2022 Daytona 500.
 On March 29, 2022, Barker was suspended for four races due to a tire and wheel loss during the 2022 Texas Grand Prix at COTA.
 Dave Rogers was announced as Wallace's crew chief for Richmond, Martinsville, Bristol, and Talladega.
 Later in the regular season, Wallace showed strong form, posting four consecutive top-10s at New Hampshire, Pocono, Indianapolis road course, and Michigan.

 After failing to make the driver playoffs at Daytona, it was announced that Ty Gibbs would switch to the No. 23 to allow Wallace to compete in the owners championship with the No. 45.
 At the Texas playoff race, Gibbs veered into Ty Dillon on pit road, nearly sending Dillon towards a NASCAR official and a group of pit crew members; he was subsequently fined US$75,000 and the No. 23 was docked 25 owner points.
 At Phoenix, Daniel Hemric substituted for Gibbs after the death of his father, Coy Gibbs.
-Hemric finished 17th.
+Hemric finished seventeenth.